Will Support at Home or the NDIS fund my footwear?

 Support at Home providers and NDIS plan managers can buy footwear on behalf of clients, but the buying organisations are responsible for determining whether purchases are eligible for funding.
 Just Comfort Shoes is not a registered Support at Home or NDIS service provider.

 If you would like your organisation to pay for your shoes, please advise us on entering our store.
-We will need an email address for any organisation that needs an invoice from us, including your podiatrist or other health practitioner where necessary.
+We will need an email address for any organisation that needs a copy of the invoice from us, including your podiatrist or other health practitioner where necessary.

 Our opinion on what footwear may suit is not a guarantee that it will be funded.